stryberventures/StryberPhpDockerImages/README.md

 # PHP-based Stryber Docker images
 This repository is used to standardize Docker containers within PHP-based Stryber projects.

+# :exclamation: To view the repository code, go to the desired php branch(php-7.4, php-8.0, etc...)

 ## PHP Docker image
 A Docker image based on the official PHP alpine images with PHP extensions and tools installed to be ready to run laravel web servers.